AMTcommunity/vns-web3.js/docs/web3-eth.rst

 ``Promise`` returns ``String`` - Number string of the current gas price in :ref:`wei <what-is-wei>`.

-See the :ref:`A note on dealing with big numbers in JavaScript <big-numbers-in-javascript>`.
+See the :ref:`A note on dealing with big numbers in JavaScript <utils-bn>`.

 -------
 Example